return42/sphkerneldoc/linux_src_doc/include/linux/scif_h.rst

 Description
 -----------

-scif_poll() waits for one of a set of endpoints to become ready to perform an I/O operation.
+\ :c:func:`scif_poll`\  waits for one of a set of endpoints to become ready to perform an I/O operation.

 The epds argument specifies the endpoint descriptors to be examined and the